Spring Garden Revival

 Wheaton’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Northside Estates: Post-WWII development, compacted clay soils, Kentucky bluegrass dominance, high maintenance intensity, irrigation promoting rapid thatch
+• North Wheaton Estates: Post-WWII era, compacted clay, mature trees, high maintenance intensity, irrigation systems promoting rapid growth and thatch

 Wheaton Municipal Ordinances for Landscaping Operations & Equipment Use

-303 W. Wesley Street, Wheaton, IL 60187
+303 W Wesley St, Wheaton, IL 60187